 Loosely cover the shaped croissants and allow to rest at room temperature (I suggest just keeping them on the counter) for 1 hour, then place in the refrigerator to rest for 1 hour.
 Unlike a lot of croissant recipes, I prefer the shaped croissants to be cold going into the oven.
 They won’t spread as much.
 They will rise and proof for the 1 hour at room temperature and continue to do so in the refrigerator for another hour.

 The croissants are ready to bake after that!
 FINALLY.

 Brush them with egg wash (egg + milk).

 Indulge.
 Because after making the dough and rolling it out a million times, you completely deserve to.
 Enjoy them plain or with jam or homemade raspberry sauce.
 Interested in chocolate croissants?
-That recipe is coming later this month. 🙂 (Update: here is my chocolate croissant recipe!)
+Of course you are!